GroupProject2020/Ovito/doc/python/introduction/file_io.rst

    ...

-The first column contains the animation frame number (starting at 0) and the second column contains the value of the ``SelectExpression.num_selected`` attribute generated by the :py:class:`~ovito.modifiers.ExpressionSelectionModifier` in the pipeline.
+The first column contains the animation frame number (starting at 0) and the second column contains the value of the ``SelectExpression.num_selected`` attribute calculated by the :py:class:`~ovito.modifiers.ExpressionSelectionModifier` as part of the data pipeline.

-Typically, global attributes are dynamically generated by modifiers in the pipeline, but some may also be loaded from the data file that serves as input for the data pipeline.
-For example, an attributed named ``Timestep`` is automatically generated by OVITO when importing a LAMMPS dump file, denoting the simulation timestep number of the loaded snapshots.
-This makes it possible, for example, to replace the animation frame number in the first column above (corresponding to the predefined attribute ``Frame``) with the actual timestep number from the simulation.
-See :py:attr:`ovito.data.DataCollection.attributes` for more information.
+Typically, global attributes are dynamically computed by modifiers in the pipeline, but some may also be directly read from the
+input data file.
+For example, an attributed named ``Timestep`` is automatically generated by OVITO when importing a LAMMPS dump file, reporting the simulation timestep number at the current animation frame.
+This makes it possible, for example, to replace the animation frame number in the first file column above with the actual timestep of the MD simulation.
+See :py:attr:`ovito.data.DataCollection.attributes` for more information on global attributes.